 Are you looking for the best new fiction titles published in English this year, so far?
 From novels to short stories, magical realism to satire, explore this year’s most remarkable fiction – and the books that should be on your TBR pile in 2023

-Our round-up features all the books that were nominated for the International Booker Prize in 2023, and will be updated with the books that are nominated for the Booker Prize when the longlist is announced in August 2023
+Our round-up features all the books that were longlisted for the International Booker Prize and Booker Prize in 2023.

 Publication date and time: Published